 Deirdre Margo, Career Coach/Counselor/Instructor

-After a speech by Dr. Duran, each program’s director, introduced their student speaker.
-Ms. Madeline LaSalle Frazier from The Academy introduced Christopher Vasquez Monjaraz.
-He shared his struggles and challenges throughout the years.
+To represent everyone graduating, there were student speakers from each program.
+Madeline LaSalle Frazier from The Academy introduced Christopher Vasquez Monjaraz.
+He shared his struggles and challenges throughout the years, along with his growth as both a student and a friend.

 Dr. Michelle Van Lare from Arlington Tech introduced Akshay Kuchibhatla.
 His inspiring speech was paired with humor and numerous puns that left the audience in laughter.

-Once everyone was back, Ms. Chung did the conferring of graduates, which officially declared them graduates.
-The moment of students moving their tassel from the right to the left and throwing their caps in the air was a beautiful scene.
-It marked the start of their new journey.
-Afterwards, the newly graduated mingled on the field to take photos, meet up with family, talk with friends and teachers, and say their goodbyes.
-Congratulations, Class of 2025!
+To conclude, Ms. Chung did the conferring of graduates (officially declaring the students graduates).
+The moment of students moving their tassels from the right to the left and throwing their caps in the air was a beautiful scene, marking the start of their new journey.
+The football field filled up with the new graduates who met up with family, posed for photos with friends and teachers, and said their goodbyes.